venantius/vim-eastwood/README.md

 # vim-eastwood

 vim-eastwood is a vim plugin for [Eastwood](https://github.com/jonase/eastwood/), the Clojure lint tool.
+Rather than shelling out to Leiningen, it uses a [vim-fireplace](https://github.com/tpope/vim-fireplace/) REPL connection to only lint the current file.
+This has the advantage of sidestepping Leiningen's startup time and keeping Vim from hanging, though the very first time you use it with a given REPL server, there will be a slight delay as it loads the `eastwood.lint` namespace.

 It extends [Syntastic](https://github.com/scrooloose/syntastic)'s checkers, so you'll see those familiar markers in your UI:

 ![](doc/demo.png)